Bukola Saraki: Trial

 Bukola Saraki became the first Senate President in Nigeria to be issued with arrest warrants, when Danladi Umar, Chairman of the Code Of Conduct Tribunal, issued an arrest warrant against Saraki on 18 September 2015.

 Code of Conduct Tribunal

 The Code of Conduct Bureau cited an initial 13-count charge of corruption against Saraki in 2015.
 This was later increased to 22 charges.
 The charges related to his acquisitions while in office and making false declarations about his assets.

-Nigerian statutes and code of conduct provisions do not prohibit public officers from taking loans nor purchasing properties in Nigeria or abroad, while Saraki was widely acknowledged to be a very wealthy international businessman prior to public office, as attested by the Code of Conduct Bureau which certified his pre-public office asset declarations.
-On 18 March 2016, Kanu Godwin Agabi, Saraki's lead counsel and ex-attorney general of Nigeria, led a delegation of 79 lawyers to defend Saraki at the tribunal.
+Nigerian statutes and code of conduct provisions do not prohibit public officers from taking loans nor purchasing properties in Nigeria or abroad.
+Saraki was acknowledged to be a wealthy man prior to public office, as attested to by the Code of Conduct Bureau which certified his pre-public office asset declarations.
+On 18 March 2016, Kanu Agabi, Saraki's lead counsel and ex-attorney general of Nigeria, led a delegation of 79 lawyers to defend Saraki at the tribunal.